 “We are perfect together?
 But we hardly know each other?”
 Diya asked a couple of questions with bated breath.

-Ajay rolled his eyes in sheer disbelief and subdued excitement.
+Ajay rolled his eyes in amazement.

 Connect with Penmancy:

 Penmancy gets a small share of every purchase you make through these links, and every little helps us continue bringing you the reads you love!